 To free an area of memory, the pointer to the start of the data area is passed to the free function.
 The size of the malloc_elem structure is subtracted from this pointer to get the element header for the block.
-If this header is of type "PAD" then the pad length is further subtracted from the pointer to get the proper element header for the entire block.
+If this header is of type PAD then the pad length is further subtracted from the pointer to get the proper element header for the entire block.

-From this element header, we get pointers to the heap from which the block came - and to where it must be freed, as well as the pointer to the previous element, and, via the size field, we can calculate the pointer to the next element.
-These next and previous elements are then checked to see if they too are free, and if so, they are merged with the current elements.
-This means that we can never have two free memory blocks adjacent to one another, they are always merged into a single block.
+From this element header, we get pointers to the heap from which the block was allocated and to where it must be freed, as well as the pointer to the previous element, and via the size field, we can calculate the pointer to the next element.
+These next and previous elements are then checked to see if they are also FREE, and if so, they are merged with the current element.
+This means that we can never have two FREE memory blocks adjacent to one another, as they are always merged into a single block.